websanco/liferay-learn/docs/analytics-cloud/latest/en/people/segments/segments.md

 ![The Top Interests panel shows a list of most popular topics.](./segments/images/05.png)

 To see the full list of interest topics click on the *View All Interests* link at the bottom of the panel.
-Or click on the *Interests* tab at the top of the page.
+Alternatively, click on the *Interests* tab at the top of the page.

 ### Breakdown Panel